jalani2727/Capstone-Raspberry-Projects/README.md

 <p> Next, I imported the freqDetect.py script from the <a href="ttps://github.com/katrinamo/RPiPitch">RPiPitch Library</a></p>

 #### Part 3: Run it!
-After making a few tweaks to the notes that could be recognized  the program was run using:
+After making a few tweaks to the notes that could be recognized, the program was run using:
 ```bash
 python freqDetect.py
 ```
-<p>It should be noted that I ran the scripts using Python 2.7 rather than the most recent Python 3 libraries.</p>
+<p>*It should be noted that I ran the scripts using Python 2.7 rather than the most recent Python 3 libraries.*</p>
 _____________________________________________________________________________________________

 ### Raspberry Assistant
 #### Part 1: Registering the Device
-<p> After the raspberry pi is configured for audio properly, it needs to be registered and added to a project for your Google account on Google's developer page.
+<p> After the Raspberry Pi is configured for audio properly, it needs to be registered and added to a project for your Google account on Google's developer page.
 Instructions for how to do so are provided by Google <a href="https://developers.google.com/assistant/sdk/guides/library/python/embed/config-dev-project-and-account"> here.</a></p>

 #### Part 2: Installing Python3 and the Google Assistant API